lydiafadel/Vault_EKS_JWT/README.md

     vault write auth/jwt/role/eks @roleseks.json

+The production policy allows to write the production database credentials.

 In order to reduce the Vault client, you need to take the 'iss' parameter as the user_claim.
 The user_claim is tied to the identity of the cluster instead of the subject.
 The documentation shows the example of attaching the service account to the Vault cluster.
 The subject (sub) refers to the service account.

 You can check the token claims in the jwt.io website to make sure you put the valid claims.